 Borrowing costs are interest and other costs that an entity incurs in connection with the borrowing of funds.
-Borrowing cost also includes exchange differences in relation to the foreign currency borrowings to the extent those are regarded as an adjustment to the borrowing costs.

 Borrowing costs directly attributable to the acquisition, construction or production of a qualifying asset are capitalised in the cost of that asset.
 Qualifying assets are those assets which necessarily takes a substantial period of time to get ready for its intended use or sale.